CIA Director Says He's No Longer Calling All The Shots At The Spy Agency

 The briefing includes three general divisions, he said.

 “Each day we try to do something that is of the moment,” Pompeo said.
-“For instance today, you can imagine we would have talked about what’s happening in Afrin…the Turks moving south into Syria.
+“For instance, today, you can imagine we would have talked about what’s happening in Afrin—the Turks moving south into Syria.
 Then we’ll try also to talk about something that is coming up, so for instance preparing the president for his trip to Davos, or a foreign leader who is coming to visit."

-The third division, he said, are for "things that won't be in the news tonight" but that "we know he is going to confront in the days or weeks ahead.”
+The third division, he said, is for "things that won't be in the news tonight" but that "we know he is going to confront in the days or weeks ahead.”

 He said Trump often presses for more information on a topic, naming specifically humanitarian issues in Yemen, where a three-year bombing campaign by US ally Saudi Arabia has devastated the civilian population, and Venezuela, where he said the president "was dissatisfied with the information we presented him."
 When the agency provided additional information, it led to recent sanctions against Venezuelan officials, he said.

-Pompeo also shared the agency’s assessment that North Korea leader Kim Jong Un seeks an increasingly sophisticated nuclear capability not only for regime preservation, but for its coercive powers as well.
+Pompeo also shared the agency’s assessment that North Korean leader Kim Jong Un seeks an increasingly sophisticated nuclear capability not only for regime preservation, but for its coercive powers as well.

-Pompeo said the regime was developing its program at a “very rapid clip,” but said the CIA has been increasing its capacity to “interdict shipments” of cargo en route to North Korea that may hold materials related to nuclear weapon development
+Pompeo said the regime was developing its program at a “very rapid clip,” but said the CIA has been increasing its capacity to “interdict shipments” of cargo en route to North Korea that may hold materials related to nuclear weapon development.

 He did not directly address the subject of Russia's alleged meddling in the 2016 election, which was the conclusion of a report that the CIA signed off on a year ago.
 But he said "our view of Vladimir Putin hasn't changed."

-Pompeo also appeared indifferent to the idea, expressed in a question, that adding new inmates to the US prison at Guantanamo Bay, Cuba, was needed to overcome US limitations in collecting both electronic intelligence on terrorist groups and interrogating terrorists captured on the battlefield.
+Pompeo also did not embrace the idea, expressed in a question, that adding new inmates to the US prison at Guantanamo Bay, Cuba, was needed to overcome US limitations in collecting both electronic intelligence on terrorist groups and interrogating terrorists captured on the battlefield.

 Pompeo declined to say whether new prisoners might eventually be sent to Guantanamo.
 “One of the glories of being CIA director is you are out of the policy world,” he said.